 - The contractor shall establish a smoke detector distribution program for Native American/ Alaskan Native clients only. - 2) The contractor shall utilize IHS provided smoke detector project funding for the exclusive purpose of purchasing smoke detectors. - 3) The overall average cost of the smoke detectors purchased using IHS smoke detector project funds is not to exceed \$15.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next smoke detector project application). - 4) The contractor shall endeavor to purchase and distribute 75% of the smoke detectors awarded by October 1, 2024.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next smoke detector project application). - 5) The contractor shall distribute all smoke detectors purchased with IHS smoke detector distribution project funds either at no cost or for a modest fee.
-If a fee is charged, the California Area Indian Health Service Guidelines for Device Sales (attached) must be followed. - 6) The contractor shall instruct smoke detector recipients on the proper installation and maintenance of the smoke detector. - 7) The contractor shall ensure recipients of smoke detectors are provided with education about the home fire safety and the importance of having and practicing a home fire escape plan. - 8) The contractor shall endeavor to partner with their local tribal housing authority, fire department, facility maintenance department or other entity to ensure smoke detectors distributed as part of their project are installed at the time of distribution. - 9) The contractor shall secure signed statements of understanding from recipients of the smoke detectors.
-These signed statements shall serve as documentation of the smoke detector distribution, fire safety education provided and release of liability.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next smoke detector project application). - 4) The contractor shall endeavor to purchase and distribute 75% of the smoke detectors awarded by October 1, 2025.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next smoke detector project application). - 5) The contractor shall distribute all smoke detectors purchased with IHS smoke detector distribution project funds either at no cost or for a modest fee.
+If a fee is charged, the California Area Indian Health Service Guidelines for Device Sales must be followed. - 6) The contractor shall endeavor to install each smoke detector distributed and educate recipients on the proper maintenance of the smoke detector.
+Programs that fail to adhere to this guideline may be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next smoke detector project application). - 7) The contractor shall ensure recipients of smoke detectors are provided with education about the home fire safety and the importance of having and practicing a home fire escape plan. - 8) The contractor shall secure signed statements of understanding from recipients of the smoke detectors.
+These signed statements shall serve as documentation of the smoke detector distribution, installation, fire safety education provided and release of liability. - 9) The contractor shall provide the California Area IHS with a list of recipients as part of the annual injury prevention project reporting form supporting documentation due at the end of the funding cycle.

-- 10) The contractor shall provide the California Area IHS with a list of recipients as part of the annual injury prevention project reporting form supporting documentation due at the end of the funding cycle. - 11) The contractor shall evaluate the effectiveness of the smoke detector distribution project by employing recognized evaluation methods such as follow up home surveys, before/after smoke detector evaluation or key informant interviews.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next smoke detector project application). - 12)The contractor shall provide a summary of the evaluation used for the project as part of the annual injury prevention reporting form supporting documentation due at the end of the funding cycle.
-Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (e.g. a negative funding factor may be applied to the next smoke detector project application). - 13) The contractor shall submit a completed injury prevention project reporting form and all associated supporting documentation to the California Area IHS injury prevention specialist.
-THIS REPORT IS DUE BY NOVEMBER 1, 2024.
+- 10) The contractor shall evaluate the effectiveness of the smoke detector distribution project by employing recognized evaluation methods such as follow up home surveys, before/after smoke detector evaluation or key informant interviews.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next smoke detector project application). - 11)The contractor shall provide a summary of the evaluation used for the project as part of the annual injury prevention reporting form supporting documentation due at the end of the funding cycle.
+Programs that fail to adhere to this guideline will be subject to decreased monetary assistance (i.e. a negative funding factor may be applied to the next smoke detector project application). - 12) The contractor shall submit a completed injury prevention project reporting form and all associated supporting documentation to the California Area IHS injury prevention specialist.
+THIS REPORT IS DUE BY NOVEMBER 7, 2025.

-CALIFORNIA AREA INDIAN HEALTH SERVICE Bicycle Helmet Project Scope of Work 2024
+CALIFORNIA AREA INDIAN HEALTH SERVICE Bicycle Helmet Project Scope of Work 2025